dwightjack/wok-pkgs/packages/core/docs/configuration.md

 # Configuration Object

-A WOK configuration object includes methods and properties used to setup wok tasks and manage their workflow.
+A Wok configuration object includes methods and properties used to setup Wok tasks and manage their workflow.

 <!-- TOC -->